-We here at Genesis College appreciate your interest in our school and our Pharmacy Technician program.
+We here at Genesis College appreciate your interest in our school.
 The mission is to prepare students academically and professionally for a career through our F.A.I.T.H. values.

 - Family: An educational family that cares for your family a place of belonging, loyalty, and passion. - Attitude: A positive attitude is equally as important as your abilities. - Integrity: Do the right thing, even when no one is watching Integrity is everything. - Teamwork: Teamwork makes the DREAM work. - Humility: Do not think less of yourself, think of yourself less.